spectral-compute/scale-docs/docs/manual/library/runtime-extensions.md

 The error accessed by this API is the same one you'd get from using the CUDA API `cudaGetLastError()`, just more descriptive.

+## Graphics interop

+OpenGL interop requires `AMD_DEBUG=noexporteddcc` to be set in the GL process environment, so Mesa decompresses DCC on DMABUF export.
+Export it yourself if not using `scaleenv`.